 When a toddler doesn’t want to go, they really don’t want to go.
 But what happens when your toddler’s resistance to travel is interfering with your to-do list?

-The most effective way to get your toddler out the door depends on the cause for his hesitance.
-For example, if his hesitance is due to anxiety, the following tips may not be helpful, and you may want to speak to a child development specialist about ways to limit their distress.
+The most effective way to get your toddler out the door depends on the cause for their hesitance.
+For example, if their hesitance is due to anxiety, the following tips may not be helpful, and you may want to speak to a child development specialist about ways to limit their distress.

 Assuming your child has no underlying psychological struggles, extrinsic motivation can be a helpful tool for getting your toddler out of the door.
 Research is still developing about the long-term effects of extrinsic motivation on young children.
 However, most experts agree in moderation the use of extrinsic motivation is fine.

 In this context, Extrinsic motivation is the process of using external rewards to convince your child to do something.
 This form of motivation can be accomplished using tangible items like food and toys, or abstract items like praise.

 Today, I’m going to discuss four ways to motivate your toddler to get out of the house, extrinsically.

 The first tactic we are going to use to motivate our children to get out of the house is something I like to call the distract ‘n go.
 It works by picking an entertaining item like a cell phone or a remote or favorite toy.
 If the item is interesting enough, your child will become so distracted by it that they won&;t notice you’re carrying them to the car.

 This tactic is particularly useful when the tool of distraction is something Baby doesn’t play with often.
 Remotes are a good option since they hold mystery.
 To be fully transparent, my son would possibly sell his soul for a chance to hold the remote.
 I am not above bribery, and I will use this weakness to get tasks done.

 Praise ‘n go